miditkl/ytmdesktop-adblock/README.md

 - For building for Debian based Linux Distros like Ubuntu, you will need to install `fakeroot` and `dpkg`
 - For building for RedHat based Linux Distros like Fedora, you will need to install `rpm` or `rpm-build`

-*please note that by default both packages are built if you try to building this application on a linux distro*
+*please note that by default both packages are built if you try to build this application on a linux distro*

 <!--
 ### Note to the note, I suspect this has been fixed now, testing myself I was able to run the software without anything extra, although did have to sepecify `--disable-gpu` to run.